haf/Http.fs/README.md

   * cookies are not kept during an automatic redirect

 You can also check out the *SampleApplication* folder, which contains a program demonstrating the library being used and unit tested.

-## Versionin History ##

-Http.fs attempts to follow [Semantic Versioning](http://semver.org/), which defines what the different parts of the version number mean and how they relate to backwards compatability of the API.
-In a nutshell, as long as the major version doesn't change, everything should still work.

-0.X.X - Various.
-Thanks for code and suggestions from [Sergeeeek](https://github.com/Sergeeeek), [rodrigodival](https://github.com/rodrigovidal), [ovatsus](https://github.com/ovatsus) and more
-1.0.0 - First stable API release.
-Changed how 'duplicated' DUs were named between request/response.
-1.1.0 - Added withProxy, thanks to [vasily-kirichenko](https://github.com/vasily-kirichenko)

 ## Why on earth would you make such a thing? ##